Introduction

 Can I create different shades of pink using other colors?

-Yes, if you mix red with varying amounts of other colors like yellow or purple, you can achieve a range of pink shades.
+Mixing red with different amounts of colors like yellow or purple allows you to create a variety of pink shades.

 What tools do I need to mix colors effectively?